 Easy Pesto Lemon Rice

-Whenever you have some pesto in the fridge, this Easy Pesto Lemon Rice is a delicious way to use it, and this recipe is meatless, low-glycemic, gluten-free, and South Beach Diet Phase Two if you use low-glycemic rice!
-Use Side Dishes to find more recipes like this one.
+Whenever you have some pesto in the fridge, Easy Pesto Lemon Rice is a delicious way to use it to make a tasty side dish!

 Make it a Meal:

 - 2 tsp. extra-virgin olive oil

 - 2 T fresh-squeezed lemon juice (see notes)